carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-In total, it should take about five minutes for FastQC to run on all
+It should take around five minutes for FastQC to run on all
 four of our FASTQ files.
 When the analysis completes, your prompt
 will return.
 So your screen will look something like this: